jrapr1973/earling-labs/README.md

 #### Crew — Roster & Crew Management
 [![Crew](crew.png)](https://crew.earlinglabs.com)
 Everyone who works for you in one place — employees and subcontractors.
-Tracks compliance documents (insurance, licenses), warns before they expire, assigns workers to jobs, and logs hours.
+Tracks compliance documents, warns before they expire, assigns workers to jobs, and logs hours.

 ---